4lrick/winget-web/README.md

-winget-web
+winget-export
 ===========

 Static web UI to search winget packages, select multiple, and export a JSON you can import with:

-`winget import --import-file "winget-web-YYYYMMDD-HHMMSS.json"`
+`winget import --import-file "winget-export-YYYYMMDD-HHMMSS.json"`

 How it works
 ------------